MAMDGSM/EthernetMAMDWiz/README.md

 ## Software
 #### 1. Install Ethernet MAMDWiz Library
 ##### Arduino IDE 1.0.x

-Download all files and overwrite onto the "\libraries\EthernetMAMDWiz" folder in your project in sketch.
+* Download all files and extract onto the "My Documents\Arduino\libraries\" folder in your project in sketch.

-or (recommended)
+Or (recommended)

-Download all files and overwrite onto the "My Documents\Arduino\libraries\EthernetMAMDWiz" folder in your project in sketch.
+* To use a library in a sketch, select it from Sketch > Import Library (Zip file).

 ## Revision History
 * Initial Release : 3 Apr 2014